| ELECTRO MARKERS FAQ | ||

 Questions Asked Prior to Purchase:

-Q: What kind of tank can I use with the gun I want?
+Q: What kind of tank can I use with the marker I want to buy?

 Q: What tank output pressure can I use with the gun I want?

 A: You must use a tank with an output hgher than your marker's operating pressure.
-Typically your tank output needs to be 300-psi more than the marker operating pressure.
+Typically your tank output needs to be approximately double of the markers' operating pressure.
+For example, if the marker functions at 200-psi, you may want a tank output pressure at 400-psi or above.
+High pressure output HPA tanks will work on most markers but they can be difficult to turn on/off.

 Q: What kind of maintenance can I expect with the marker I want?

-A: Although this varies from manufacturer to manufacturer, most markers require periodic re-lubrication of their primary o-ring groups.
-Some markers are designed for grease, others are designed for oil (do not mix them).
+A: Although this varies from manufacturer to manufacturer, most markers require periodic re-lubrication of their moving o-rings.
+Some markers are designed for grease, others are designed for oil (try to avoid mixing them as certain parts of the marker will respond differently).
 Some markers require next to no maintenance, whereas others suggest you do it before every day of play.

 Q: Can I get an anti-chop eye upgrade kit for my marker?

-A: Most electropneumatic markers come with eyes as standard parts.
-Some cheaper electronic markers do too, but not all.
-In some cases the eyes can be installed as an upgrade, but this varies from marker to marker.
+A: Most electronic markers come with eyes as standard parts.
+Some cheaper electronic markers do too.
+In some cases, the eyes can be installed as an upgrade, but this varies from marker to marker.
 Eyes are typically specific only to one marker, even if two guns are made by the same company.

-Older markers might not be designed for eyes.
-If this is the case then they would have to be drilled for the eye lenses and the related eye covers and wiring.
+Older markers (pre-2005) might not be designed for eyes.
+If this is the case then they would have to be drilled for the eyes and the related eye covers and wiring.
 Examples include early Impulses, AKALMP markers, older Angels, etc.

 Q: What are the advantages to an electronic marker over a mechanical one?